hop-along-polly/kata/README.md

 # Kata
-There are a ton of online coding Dojos; CodeWars, HackerRank etc. and kata are common place in technical interviews.
+There are a ton of online coding Dojos out there; CodeWars, HackerRank etc. and kata are common place in technical interviews.
+Most often the kata presented in an interview are academic in nature and rely on a specific algorithm or data structure that an inteviewee may not have used outside of their academic career.

-Most often the kata presented in an interview are academic in nature despite the fact most developers do not use these concepts outside of their academic careers.
-This repo houses some academic kata that will help developers prepare for kata presented in coding interviews by providing a unit tests verifying the common data strcutures, some of their algorithms while requiring/teaching good OO principles and code organization.
+This repo contains what I consider to be fundamental kata.
+Through these kata you will learn how to build data structures like linked lists, binary search trees, and graphs as well as how to use them to solve common algorithm based questions all while enforcing good coding discipline around coding style, Test Driven Development (TDD) and Object Oriented best practices like SOLID Design Principles.

+Each kata is accompanied by a README explaining the Data Structure/Algorithm and a full test suite so you can follow TDD while solving it.
+Look to the specific README within the language folder for specific environment or kata specific instructions.

 ## Structure
 Data structures, algorithms, Test-Driven-development, SOLID design principles, and OO transcend any programming language.
 As a